-To protect patient privacy and confidentiality (see HIPAA guidelines below) and to accommodate requests for interviews and information about the hospital, its staff, employees and programs and services in a timely and accurate manner, Adventist Medical Center asks members of the media to follow these guidelines:
+To protect patient privacy and confidentiality (see HIPAA guidelines, below) and to accommodate requests for interviews and information in a timely and accurate manner, we ask members of the media to follow these guidelines:

-- All requests for patient conditions must go through the Marketing & Public Relations Department.
+- All requests for patient conditions must go through the communication department.

-- While on hospital property, all media representatives must be accompanied by a Marketing/PR representative at all times.
+- While on hospital property, all media representatives must be accompanied by a communication representative at all times.

-- Anyone entering the hospital with a camera (still or video) must be accompanied by a Marketing/PR representative.
+- Anyone entering the hospital with a camera (still or video) must be accompanied by a communication representative.

-- All requests for filming of any type must be made in advance by calling the Marketing and Public Relations Department.
+- All requests for filming of any type must be made in advance by calling the communication department.

-- All patients who agree to be interviewed, photographed or filmed on hospital property for any reason must provide written consent to the Marketing and Public Relations Department.
-Only patients who give this consent may be interviewed, photographed, or filmed.
+- All patients who agree to be interviewed, photographed or filmed on hospital property for any reason must provide written consent to the communication department.
+Only patients who give this consent may be interviewed, photographed or filmed.

-The implementation of the federal Health Insurance Portability and Accountability Act (HIPAA) sets standards that all healthcare institutions follow to safeguard patient privacy and confidentiality.
+The federal Health Insurance Portability and Accountability Act (HIPAA) sets standards that all healthcare institutions follow to safeguard patient privacy and confidentiality.

 In general, information about a patient may be released if it is included in the hospital's directory and if the patient has not specified that no information be released.

-Specifically, Adventist Medical Center uses the following American Hospital Association guidelines for release of patient information to the public and the media:
+More specifically, Adventist Health uses the following American Hospital Association guidelines for release of patient information to the public and the media:

-- Inquiries must identify the patient by name -- Information about the patient's general condition and location of an inpatient, outpatient or Emergency Department patient may be released only if the inquiry specifically identifies the patient by name.
-No information may be given if a request does not include a specific patient's name or if the patient requests that the information not be released.
-This includes inquiries from the press.
+Inquiries must identify the patient by name — Information about the patient's general condition and location of an inpatient, outpatient or emergency department patient may be released only if the inquiry specifically identifies the patient by name.
+No information may be given if a request does not include a specific patient's name or if the patient requests the information not be released.
+This includes inquiries from the media.

-- Release of patient's general condition and location -- As long as the patient has not requested that information be withheld, the Marketing/PR Department may release the patient's one-word condition and location to individuals who inquire about the patient by name, without obtaining prior patient authorization.
-This includes inquiries from the press.
+Release of patient's general condition and location — As long as the patient has not requested information be withheld, the communication department may release the patient's one-word condition and location to individuals who inquire about the patient by name, without obtaining prior patient authorization.
+This includes inquiries from the media.

-- Patient condition information -- The Marketing & Public Relations Department releases all official patient information to media.
-In keeping with the guidelines of the American Hospital Association, we provide a one-word patient condition -- undetermined, good, fair, serious or critical -- unless otherwise instructed by the patient.
+Patient condition information — The communication department releases official patient information to media.
+In keeping with the guidelines of the American Hospital Association, we provide a one-word patient condition — undetermined, good, fair, serious or critical — unless otherwise instructed by the patient.
 Patient conditions are defined in accordance with the following AHA standards:

 - Undetermined: Patient is awaiting physician and/or assessment.